Plugin v1.5

 Website Health

-The widget also shows the timestamp of the last completed scan.
-If no scan has run, or the most recent scan is more than 7 days old, the score reflects stale data and a Run New Scan action item appears.
+The card also shows the timestamp of the last completed scan.
+If no scan has run, or the most recent scan is more than 7 days old, the health summary treats scanner data as stale and the Action Center surfaces a remediation task.

 Total count of active CVEs across all installed plugins, themes, and WordPress core, broken down by Critical / High / Medium / Low severity tokens.
 Clicking the widget navigates to the Vulnerability Scanner for full details and one-click updates.